 Global Ambassadors develop their public speaking and presentation skills in English, meet new people, and use the experience on their resume.

 Become a Global Ambassador

-We encourage Florida State University's international community of students, scholars, and faculty to join the program by filling out the application online or dropping a hard copy off at the Center for Global Engagement.
+We encourage Florida State University's international community of students, scholars, and faculty to join the program by clicking apply now.
+Note, this program is intended for international students who are currently attending FSU.